Author note: Kung Fu Panda is owned by DreamWorks but you probably knew that. Please read and review but try not to be harsh I'm new to this. Thanks!

 "You're taking this whole thing way too seriously, Tigress.
-Together, it dosn't matter who we fight, nobody can beat us," he said with a care free attitude.
+Together, it doesn't matter who we fight, nobody can beat us," he said with a carefree attitude.

 Her thoughts were brought to an end when Po moved to where she was.
 Listening in before leaning on the window frame, he attempted to look inside.
 It was useless; all he could see were their legs.
 Leaning closer, he put more of his weight on the window, and it started to crack.
 But this went unnoticed to Po, who was too occupied with premonitions of an epic battle to notice.
 Eventually, he moved away, annoyed that he couldn't see who they were.

 Pushing Po aside crossly, she crouched down and went back to eavesdropping on their conversation, not noticing that the window was now damaged.
 Leaning her weight lightly on it, the whole experience was immediate; the glass shattered.
 She fell through and landed right in the center of the warriors.

 Looking up, bright amber eyes met luminous gold.